 Alexis is a former Discovery Scholar (working with Dr. Michael C. Hout), originally from Gilbert, AZ.
 She graduated with a psychology bachelors degree in Spring 2016, with a minor in forensic psychology.
+After graduating Alexis started studying cyber security at Bellevue University.
 She plans on going to graduate school to pursue a career geared toward forensic or clinical research.
 In her spare time, she volunteers in various settings.
-She has 3 dogs who she loves dearly.
+She has 4 dogs who she loves dearly.
 And she loves to cook, draw, and play volleyball.

 Alexis’ research projects (which are still ongoing) focused on collaborative visual search.
 Specifically, she is interested in the sorts of difficult visual searches undertaken by professional searchers, such as TSA security operators looking for prohibited items in travelers’ baggage.
 Alexis devised a series of experiments comparing single searchers to collaborative pairs (who undertook various strategies).
 Her research has helped to uncover under what specific circumstances having a partner increases the efficiency and accuracy of visual search.
 Being a Discovery Scholar has allowed Alexis to travel and present her research at multiple academic conferences including the Psychonomics Society Meetings, the Vision Sciences Society conferences, the ARMADILLO Cognitive Psychology Conference, and NMSU’s Undergraduate Research and Creative Arts Symposium.
 She has collaborated with researchers at New Mexico State University, Louisiana State University, and the University of Southampton (in the United Kingdom).